 The Dutch team performed dramatically, with an average score of 12.183 as proof.
-I’ll give you two examples of how this is possible.
+I’ll give you two examples of how this happened.
 Lieke lost two connections, then lost balance on her L-turn and her double turn, and finally had to put both hands on the beam after her side somi.
 Noël fell on her front tuck mount and couldn’t get it back together.
 She didn’t connect her side aerial to LOSO, wobbled on a leap combination, took some extra steps on a double turn and fell on her 2.5 twist dismount.
 Sigh.

 The Dutch girls scored four points more on FX.
-It was the first time seeing Vera Van Pol compete on floor and I was quite impressed.*** Her tumbling passes consist of a double arabian, 2.5 twist + front tuck, 1.5 twist + full twist and a double tuck.
-My favourite routines are the ones from Lieke, Lisa and Eythora, because they’re all artistic in their own way and draw you in from start to finish.
+It was the first time seeing Vera Van Pol compete on floor and I was quite impressed.
+Her tumbling passes consist of a double arabian, 2.5 twist + front tuck, 1.5 twist + full twist and a double tuck.
+My favourite Dutch routines are the ones from Lieke, Lisa and Eythora, because they’re all artistic in their own way and they draw you in from start to finish.